XRPLF/xrpl-dev-portal/content/concepts/payment-types/bouncing-payments.md

 ---
 html: bouncing-payments.html
 parent: payment-types.html
+seo:
-blurb: When the purpose of a payment is unclear, return it to the sender.
+    description: When the purpose of a payment is unclear, return it to the sender.
 labels:
   - Tokens
 ---